openplotter/docs/settings/settings_app.rst

 |appcandidates| Get Candidates
 ******************************

 Occasionally, you should check if there are new versions of OpenPlotter apps in the remote repositories to enjoy new features and correct errors.
-If there is a new version of an app installed, it will be shown in green:
+If there is a new version of an installed app, it will be shown in green:

 .. image:: img/settings5.png